joshwood/draw-string/README.md

 ##Overview
-I'm modifying a simple [firebase drawing app](http://runnable.com/UnA1wDlk6cVmAAAr/firebase-collaborative-drawing-example-for-javascript)
-I found on [runnable](http://runnable.com/) to use the [MEAN](http://www.mean.io/) stack and [socket.io](http://socket.io/) while adding a few bells and whistles.
-Basically trying to simulate a web-meeting whiteboard.
+Basically trying to simulate a web-meeting whiteboard while simultaneously ripping off the look at feel of a certain drawing tool found on many PCs.

-Eventually you will be able to create/save named drawings, view existing drawings, leave comments on a drawing, and hopefully login using various mechanisms.
+The app is using [fabric.js](http://fabricjs.com/), [socket.io](http://socket.io/) on top of the [MEAN](http://www.mean.io/) stack

 Open 2 browser windows to the same drawing URL to see socket.io in action.
 As you draw on one screen it is reflect on the other.
 The "existing drawings" section will also auto update in all connected browsers when a new drawing is created.

 ##Update
 Moved original code into branch called basic-version-1.0.
-The master branch is now using [fabric.js](http://fabricjs.com/) a bad@ss library I can't believe exists.

 ##Setup
 You will need ```node``` and ```grunt``` installed and a ```mongodb``` server up on local host (default port).
 Once you have your environment setup, get the project dependencies by executing.